awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 ## Creating a service\-linked role for CloudWatch<a name="create-service-linked-role"></a>

 You do not need to manually create any of these service\-linked roles\.
-The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates AWSServiceRoleForCloudWatchEvents and AWSServiceRoleForCloudWatchAlarms\_ActionSSM for you\.
-The first time When you first enable an account to be a monitoring account for cross\-account cross\-Region functionality, CloudWatch creates **AWSServiceRoleForCloudWatchCrossAccount** for you\.
+The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates AWSServiceRoleForCloudWatchEvents and **AWSServiceRoleForCloudWatchAlarms\_ActionSSM** for you\.
+When you first enable an account to be a monitoring account for cross\-account cross\-Region functionality, CloudWatch creates **AWSServiceRoleForCloudWatchCrossAccount** for you\.

 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.